-This change is reasonable from an academic perspective.
 Comcast, for example, is more like Verizon than it is like Home Depot, and it sounds like Netflix will welcome the change.
 Furthermore, for many participants in the market, this may sound like a non-issue.
 The manager of a diversified equity portfolio that owns individual stocks simply moves Google stock out of their IT bucket and puts it in their Communications bucket.
 No actual transaction needs to occur in those accounts, but they still need to be worried.

-The problem for the market, is the array of investment products that are linked to these sectors and now need to rejigger to account for the change.
+The problem is the array of investment products that are linked to these sectors and now need to rejigger to account for the change.
 There are billions of dollars invested in ETFs and mutual funds that passively track sector indices, which could be changing in lockstep with the GICS changes.
 Here's why this is a big deal: if executed without thought, the Information Technology funds will attempt to sell a lot of Google and Facebook and buy a bunch of Microsoft and Oracle in one day.
 Similar machinations would occur in the Consumer Discretionary and Communications funds.
 Meanwhile, what if the end investors in these funds also mechanically sell down their holdings in the IT and Consumer Discretionary funds and buy up their holdings in Communications?
 That's a lot of money moving around, enough to move markets, especially if attempted in a very short time period.
 This might be the Y2K prediction of 2018, but we dodged Y2k because smart people did a lot of planning and work, not because the original predictions were incorrect.

-Hold on, it gets worse for taxable investors.
 If funds sell their Google and Netflix holdings at a profit, they have to pass on the capital gain to their shareholders.
 People often think ETFs are immune to this, but if the sale happens inside the fund, the taxes are incurred.
 There are ways to avoid this as an ETF, but it requires thoughtful and active decision making on the part of the ETF portfolio managers.
 Beyond that, when a holder of an ETF sells it at a profit, this also generates taxable gains.

-So, what can the industry do to dodge this catastrophe?
 We have been speaking with the index makers and sponsors of the sector ETFs we know regarding how they plan to manage the transition.
 This isn't a one size fits all situation, and so far, the plans that have been articulated make sense to us, given the various circumstances of the funds.
 The final decisions haven't been made in GICS, though, so nothing is set in stone and further diligence is required in the coming months.
 Market participants asking intelligent questions is an important part of maintaining an efficient market, so I hope these conversations broaden and become more public as the year goes on.

 For the holders of the ETFs themselves, if you are overly tax sensitive, you will fail to rebalance your account as the sectors change and end up holding too much implicit Apple and Amazon, and not enough Google and Disney.
 You shouldn't let taxes dominate your decision making, so trimming allocations to the Information Technology and Consumer Discretionary ETFs and buying more Communications makes sense.
 Yes, this will lead to some capital gains, but if you trade in a tax optimized manner, this can be potentially mitigated.

-The short story is: this change will result in more taxes being owed in 2018 than there would have been otherwise.
+This change will result in more taxes being owed in 2018 than there would have been otherwise.
 Intelligent execution by all the involved players can minimize the damage, but the tax ramifications will be non-zero, barring a large decline in the prices of stocks in the Information Technology and Consumer Discretionary sectors (be careful what you wish for).

-What can you do?
 First, do some research and analysis.
 Do you own any of the affected funds?
 Are they being managed by portfolio managers you believe to be smart and attentive?
 Or perhaps they were picked for you by an investment advisor; do you believe them to be good at investment manager due diligence?
 You need to develop a level of comfort that the fund managers are working to avoid huge capital gain distributions later this year.